 The coffee shop market in Vietnam is booming, especially in the larger cities such as Hanoi, Ho Chi Minh City, Danang, Hue, Hoi An and others.
+There has been an especially interesting transformation of the industry in terms of quality, as more and more “specialty-grade” coffee has become popular among young coffee drinkers.
 Thus, for many entrepreneurs, when it comes to opening a business in Vietnam, there’s never been a better time.

 It’s no surprise that the café culture is mushrooming in Vietnam.
-First of all, Vietnam has its own coffee that is so popular around the world; and second of all, the coffee culture is the country’s delightful tradition.
+First of all, Vietnam is the world’s second biggest exporter of coffee in the world (1) and second of all within Vietnam, there is a very strong tradition of drinking coffee.

 Aside from the tradition and culture, the new entry of shopping malls, hotels, and recreation venues also boosts the growth of coffee shops.